corentinpuffay/neurips_challenge_2025_submission_model_2/README.md

-# 🧠 NeurIPS EEG Foundation Challenge 2025 – Submission
+# 🧠 NeurIPS EEG Foundation Challenge 2025 – KU Leuven EEG Decoding Team

-This repository contains the code for a submission to the **NeurIPS 2025 EEG Foundation Challenge**.
+This repository contains the code base for challenge 2 of the **NeurIPS 2025 EEG Foundation Challenge**.
 It implements an **end-to-end transformer-based model** for EEG decoding, performing both preprocessing and temporal modeling directly within PyTorch.
-The design replicates the MATLAB preprocessing pipeline in a differentiable, efficient form suitable for GPU inference.

 ---